vaki145/playwright-tests/README.md

 # Playwright Test Suite

-This test suite is built using Playwright with TypeScript, aimed at automating end-to-end (E2E) scenarios for a modern web application.
+This test suite is built using Playwright with TypeScript, aimed at automating end-to-end (E2E) scenarios for a modern web application Automation Exercise (https://www.automationexercise.com/).
 The goal is to ensure that critical user flows like registration, login, session management, and logout work reliably under various conditions.

 ## 📦 Setup